Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 - Movies and music in other languages
 - Conversation Circles ‒ meet virtually multiple times per week
 - Settlement Worker on site at the Queen’s Square location 2 days per week
-- Courses on teaching English and ESL through an online product called Gale Courses and Lynda. com
+- Courses on teaching English and ESL through an online product called Lynda. com
 - Free access to the Internet ‒ use our computers or bring your own device
 - Borrow an iPad to use for home, school, or work
 - Never used a computer or need help with other devices?
 Book a 1 to 1 training session with our  staff
 - Old Post Office location ‒ digital library with free access to laser cutter, sewing machines, 3D  printer and more.
-Borrow laptops and iPads to use at location
+Borrow laptops and iPads to use at location.
 #### Who:
 Everyone, all ages and skill levels
 #### When: